JackTemaki/MiniReturnn/README.rst

 No network helper functions are provided, all model logic has to be explicitly defined by the user.
 This is repository is intended to be a quick playground for custom experiments, for everything serious please use `RETURNN <https://github.com/rwth-i6/returnn>`__.

+Mini-RETURNN is not intended to be fully compatible to Mainline RETURNN.
+It is supposed to be a lightweight alternative purely focused on PyTorch and academic research.

-General config-compatibility to RETURNN is kept, but technical details differ, especially regarding the Torch engine class.
+General config-compatibility to RETURNN is kept, especially with respect to Sisyphus integration.

-Nevertheless, expect the Mini-RETURNN config to be more strict and more verbose, with less implicit or default assumptions.
+Important differences to mainline RETURNN:

 Removed features:
  - Anything related to the Tensorflow backend (also tools and tests)